julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 C++ support and support status of the Jule release standards.

+### Jule 0.0.11

+Supports compilation for C++14, C++17, C++20 standards.
+As for the standard, it uses C++17 by default and additionally allows the standard to be set between the three as a compiler option.

 ### Jule 0.0.10

 It fixes compilation errors that caused by API when using C++14 standard.